Why Christian Couples Search for Faith-Based Retreats

 - Focused on results, not surface-level encouragement

-- Led by therapists trained in powerful methods that help you reconnect safely
+- Led by therapists trained in proven methods such as Imago Relationship Therapy and EFT

 For many Christian couples, it’s the first time they’ve experienced a retreat where both their values and emotional needs are deeply supported.